Forests for the Future

-Through our ongoing partnership with award-winning global tree planting organization Trees for the Future, we are planting trees in developing countries throughout the world including Burundi, Uganda, Ghana and Tanzania.
+Through our ongoing partnership with award-winning global tree planting organization Trees for the Future, we are planting trees in developing countries throughout the world, including Senegal, Uganda, Ghana and Tanzania.
 In Africa, agroforestry provides families with the education and tools to create their own tree nurseries.
 The profits allow them to support their basic needs, while also benefitting the environment and fighting deforestation.

 In Kokerie, Tanzania, the agroforestry education allowed one family to start their own tree nursery, generating enough profit to maintain their daily needs and keep their two girls, Rosemary and Heavenlight, in school.

-As the first and only skin care brand ever to plant over 5 million trees and to celebrate this amazing achievement - as well as bring awareness to why planting trees is such an important cause - both our company and Trees For The Future recently released inspiring videos.
+In 2016, we became the first and only skin care brand ever to plant over 5 million trees.
+To celebrate our incredible achievement – and bring awareness to this important cause – both our company and Trees for the Future released inspiring videos.
 Watch below:

 The Power of a Single Tree